hboutemy/todo/README.md

 - ~~[MNG-7501](https://issues.apache.org/jira/browse/MNG-7501) display relative path to pom.xml~~

 3.9.1
-- ~~[MNG-5185](https://issues.apache.org/jira/browse/MNG-5185) Improve "missing dependency" error message when _maven.repositories/_remote.repositories contains other repository ids than requested~~
+- ~~[MNG-5185](https://issues.apache.org/jira/browse/MNG-5185) Improve "missing dependency" error message when _maven.repositories/_remote.repositories contains other repository ids than requested: if artifact not found, display which repositories were searched, with info on where the repository was defined (settings, pom) and how settings' mirrorOf affected the result)~~
 - [MNG-7001](https://issues.apache.org/jira/browse/MNG-7001) more...
 - Downloading/downloaded messages: darker ANSI display

 ## Core 4
 <details><summary>4.0.0-alpha-2</summary>